C++ String rfind

 Example 4

-Let's see this example when number of characters to match is specified by its arguments.
+Let's examine this instance where the count of characters to match is determined by its arguments.

 #include<iostream>